American Airlines Loses $1.6 Billion but Sees Better Outlook

 Air travel was subdued early in the year by the omicron variant that caused an increase in COVID-19 cases, but passengers returned in March, and American said it earned a profit that month, excluding certain items.

-Revenue more than doubled from a year earlier, returning to 84% of the pre-pandemic level from early 2019.
+Revenue more than doubled from a year earlier, returning to 84% of the pre-pandemic level in early 2019.

 “The demand environment is very strong, and as a result, we expect to be profitable in the second quarter based on our current fuel price assumptions,” new CEO Robert Isom said in a statement from the Fort Worth, Texas-based airline.